 After a couple years of high school theater performances, and being known for my amateur acting skills, I was offered the opportunity to host a national weekend TV show with highlights and reviews on films playing in Honduran theaters.
 About a year later (and just as it would later happen in Salt Lake City), I was invited to host a daily radio show, and to record my very first radio voice overs and brand endorsements.
 Needless to say, my early experience in TV and radio, which I then considered a hobby, quickly became a serious career opportunity.

-In recent years, I have hosted an international radio show, done hundreds of educational narrations for schools across the US, and continued to do commercial voice overs and on-camera work for numerous international brands including Target, Nissan, Quaker Oats, and Rio 2 The Video Game (I voiced Eva, a loud and sassy toucan).
+In recent years, I've hosted US local and international radio shows, done hundreds of educational narrations for schools across the US, and continued to do commercial voice overs and on-camera work for numerous international brands including Target, Amazon Music, Eggo, Nissan, Quaker Oats, and Rio 2 The Video Game (I voiced Eva, a loud and sassy toucan).

-As a professional female voice talent, I provide exceptional voice acting for TV commercials, radio ads, cartoon voice over, e-learning narrations and much more.
+As a professional female voice talent, I provide exceptional voice acting for TV commercials, radio ads, cartoon voice over, e-learning narrations, poems and much more.
 All in neutral Latin American Spanish, or English with a slight (or heavy) Spanish accent.

 Allow me to put my talent and experience as a voice over artist to work for your brand and/or your clients.